Customer Education: A Beginner’s Guide

 Customer Education Best Practices

-Creating customer education eLearning courses in-house is a surefire way to effectively train your customers, but it requires some research and skills.
-Here are some tried-and-true best practices to transform simple users into expert users of your products:
+Creating customer education eLearning courses in-house is a surefire way to train your customers effectively, but it requires some research and skills.
+Here are some tried-and-true customer training best practices to transform simple users into expert users of your products:

 Stick to bite-sized learning

 Microlearning is the most effective way to educate clients.
 Customers are on-the-go learners who want their training at the point of need.
-Microlearning, when done well, boosts retention and engagement.
-To utilize microlearning, divide a one-hour online lesson into smaller chunks, or microlessons.
+Microlearning, when done well, boosts customer retention and engagement.
+To utilize microlearning for customer education, divide a one-hour online lesson into smaller chunks, or microlessons.

-Learners respond best when these microlessons include knowledge checks and interactive training content that oblige them to recall what they have just learned.
+Learners respond best when these microlessons include knowledge checks and interactive training content that oblige them to recall what they’ve just learned.
 Adding time limits to these lessons helps build momentum and add a gamified element.

 Use a variety of learning styles